ethanwfang/ethanwfang/README.md

 ### Profile
 I am a BS/MS student at CWRU studying computer science and mathematics.
 I enjoy learning about algorithms, the stock market, and philosophy.

-I run my own quant research lab under <a href = "https://github.com/cwruquants">CWRUQuants</a> with Professor Joon Woo Bae.
-I also work on various machine learning projects with Professor Xiaotian Han.
+I run my own quant research lab under <a href = "https://github.com/cwruquants">CWRUQuants</a> with <a href="https://case.edu/weatherhead/about/faculty-and-staff-directory/joon-woo-bae"> Professor Joon Woo Bae </a>.
+I also work on various machine learning projects with <a href="https://ahxt.github.io/">Professor Xiaotian Han</a>.

 ### Publications